OWDM/NewsAI/README.md

 # NewsAI 📰

-An AI-powered newsletter creation tool that automates article summarization and translation.
+An AI-powered newsletter creation tool that automates article summarization in Arabic.

 ## Overview